fishblowbubbles/detect_n_describe/readme.md

 ### Object Detection With Tiny YOLOv3

-This project uses Joseph Redmon's [darknet](https://github.com/pjreddie/darknet).
+This project is a fork of Joseph Redmon's [darknet](https://github.com/pjreddie/darknet).
 Custom weights (`backup/tiny_6`) were trained on a subset of the [Open Images V4](https://storage.googleapis.com/openimages/web/index.html) dataset, to detect the following classes:

 1. Handgun